With COVID-19 outbreaks shifting to business settings, leaders worry lapse in prevention may send Dan River Region back into Phase One

 “It’d be nice to know why we didn’t get more people,” Spillmann said.

-Spillmann said that the Virginia Department of Health is encouraging localities to test between 2% and 6% of the population every month — which equates to nearly 6,400 a month between Pittsylvania County and Danville.
+Spillmann said that the Virginia Department of Health is encouraging localities to test between 2% and 6% of the population every month — which equates to about 6,400 per month between Pittsylvania County and Danville.
 With each test costing about $50, that goal is not financially or logistically feasible for the region, Larson and Spillmann said.

 Spillmann has established the goal of testing 10% of the population, with a combination of more drive-thru testing, as well as more testing of congregate settings.